 Limpets are typically served grilled with a mix of butter, garlic, chili paste, and a squeeze of fresh lemon, often accompanied by bread or local wine.

-Yes, but it’s important to adhere to local regulations and only collect limpets in designated areas.
+Yes, but it’s essential to adhere to local regulations and only collect limpets in designated areas.